JobiJoba/jobijoba.github.io/_posts/2019-07-01-daily-work-01-july.md

 title: Weekly work - 01 July
 tags:
 - progression
 description: Detail of my progression for the first week.
-Some YouTube video, Thai typing.
+Some YouTube video and Thai typing.

 ---